 Don't crowd your cookie sheet

-Don't do it!
-Seeing as these gluten free spice cookies spread about an inch in every direction, you need to leave room between each dough ball, or you'll end up with one giant cookie.
+You might be tempted to space the cookie dough closer together so you don't have to use multiple baking sheet.
+But since the cookies spread about an inch in every direction, you need to leave room between each dough ball, or you'll end up with one giant cookie.

-Give your gluten free cookies time to cool
+Give your cookies time to cool

 FAQs